Paul Nakasone: Retirement and later life

 Nakasone retired from the military on 1 February 2024.
 General Timothy D. Haugh succeeded him as Director of the NSA and head of Cyber Command.

 On 14 February 2024, Nakasone published an opinion article in the Washington Post, arguing for Congress to re-approve the Foreign Intelligence Surveillance Act, which was due to expire in spring 2024.
 Congress reauthorized the bill on 20 April, hours before it would have expired.

 In May 2024, Nakasone was named Founding Director of Vanderbilt University's new Institute of National Security.
 Nakasone will also hold a Research Professorship within Vanderbilt's School of Engineering, as well as serving as special advisor to the chancellor.
 Also in May 2024, Nakasone was elected to the board of trustees of Saint John's University, his alma mater.
-Nakasone was awarded an honorary Doctor of Laws degree from Dartmouth College in 9 June 2024.
+Nakasone was awarded an honorary Doctor of Laws degree from Dartmouth College on 9 June 2024.

 Nakasone joined the board of OpenAI in June 2024.

 In June 2025, Nakasone spoke at the WORLD.MINDS meeting in Washington DC about China, AI and the transatlantic relationship.